ManuelB-Git/Wpf_App_Navigation_Tutorial/README.md

 4. The navigation service resolves the ViewModel from the DI container
 5. The CurrentView property is updated with the new ViewModel
 6. The UI updates because:
-•	ContentControl is bound to NavigationService.CurrentView
-•	DataTemplates map each ViewModel type to its corresponding View Implementation Steps
+â€¢	ContentControl is bound to NavigationService.CurrentView â€¢	DataTemplates map each ViewModel type to its corresponding View Implementation Steps
 Step 1: Create the Navigation Service
 1. Create the INavigationService interface
-2. Implement the NavigationService class with:
-•	A ViewModel factory to resolve ViewModels
-•	A CurrentView property to track the active view
-•	A NavigateTo<>() method for navigation
+2. Implement the NavigationService class with: â€¢	A ViewModel factory to resolve ViewModels â€¢	A CurrentView property to track the active view â€¢	A NavigateTo<>() method for navigation
 Step 2: Create Views and ViewModels
 1. Create ViewModels for each page (Home, Settings)
 2. Create UserControl views for each page